 This volunteer service provides non-medical assistance to patients, parents, other relatives and visitors to the hospital.
 Their role is to meet and greet patients/families on arrival and to offer assistance to get them to clinics, wards and other facilities as required.
 Often people coming into the hospital are under stress and need reassurance and helpful assistance.

 These volunteers come in for a minimum of two shifts per week, however some volunteers prefer to do several shifts each week and these are welcomed.
-We ask that you commit to a minimum of one year, as it can take some time to become familiar with the site.
+We ask that you commit to a minimum of one shift per week for one year, as it can take some time to become familiar with the site.
+We ask that you commit to a minimum of one shift per week for one year, as it can take some time to become familiar with the site.
 We aim to have a strong, committed team.

 Monday to Friday

 - 10:00 - 01:00pm

 - 01:00 - 04:00pm